tayal-sarthak/SeizureSeeker/notrealreadme.txt

 # Seizure Seeker ⚡

-Seizrue Seeker is a browser-based applicaion that deects seizure-like events in EEG data provided as `.edf` or `.csv` files.
+Seizrue Seeker is a browser based applicaion that deects seizure-like events in EEG data provided as `.edf` or `.csv` files.
 The detection process runs entirely on the client side, ensuring that no data is transmitted externally.

 ---